 Alcohol use disorder is one of the biggest addiction problems in the United States.
 We hear plenty about the opioid crisis, and that is an epidemic, but alcohol causes more deaths than even opioids.
 Alcohol can kill slowly over time or it can kill in an instant.
 It is also a cause of many vehicle accidents.
 Many people who have a problem with drinking would like to quit but find it more than difficult.
 Heavy drinkers may even wonder, “Can alcohol withdrawal kill you?”
-Let’s take a closer look at how alcohol affects the body and why withdrawal requires help from an alcohol detox center.

 What Does Alcohol Do To the Body?